Danny-Yu-X/testimonial-grid-frontend-mentor-challenge-solution/README.md

 ### What I learned

 While working through this project, some of my major learnings were figuring out how to properly display each testimonial section on a website while styling each one with specific colors and fonts.
-Additionally, I learned how to utilize CSS flexbox to my advantage in order to properly implement a mobile and desktop design.
+Additionally, I learned how to utilize CSS Flexbox to my advantage in order to properly implement a mobile and desktop design.

 ```html
 <h1>Some HTML code I'm proud of</h1>